Politics of the International Space Station: China

 at the same time China, Europe and Russia have a co-operative relationship in several space exploration projects.
 Between 2007 and 2011, the space agencies of Europe, Russia and China carried out the ground-based preparations in the Mars500 project, which complement the ISS-based preparations for a human mission to Mars.

 On 28 April 2021 China launched the first part of an 11 series module space station named Tiangong Space Station.
 The Tianhe module was launched from the Wenchang Space Launch Site on a Long March 5B rocket, which contains only living quarters for crew members.
 The entire space station when constructed will require 10 additional launches between years 2021 through to 2022.

-India, South Korea

-The heads of both the South Korean and Indian space research organisation ISRO announced at the first plenary session of the 2009 International Astronautical Congress that their nations wished to join the ISS program, with talks beginning in 2010.
+India

+In July 2025, Indian astronaut Shubhanshu Shukla piloted the Axiom-4 mission marking India's first human presence on the ISS.
+This mission was part of a bilateral initiative between India and the US, aiming to prepare for India's Gaganyaan programme with rigorous training and scientific experiments aboard the ISS.

-ISRO chairman K. Sivan announced in 2019 that India will not join the International Space Station programme and will instead build a 20 tonne space station on its own.
+ISRO chairman K. Sivan announced in 2019 that India will not join the International Space Station programme and will instead build a 52 ton space station on its own.
+Its completion is expected to be in 2035.

+South Korea

+South Korea sent an astronaut to the International Space Station in cooperation with Russia, is on the verge of fulfilling its orbital launch capability (soon to be followed by a lunar orbiter) and plans to strengthen the commercialisation of space assets, particularly satellite imagery.